Beyoncé shines bright among Hollywood stars during Renaissance concert tour stop in Los Angeles

 INGLEWOOD, Calif. — Lights, cameras, Beyoncé!

-The superstar singer shined the brightest in a city full of Hollywood stars during the second night of her epic Renaissance Tour show on Saturday night.
-She once again packed the massive SoFi Stadium filled with concertgoers wearing gleaming silver outfits at the request of Beyoncé who asked fans to sport the silvery wardrobe for the last month of her spectacular tour.
+The superstar singer shined the brightest in a city full of Hollywood stars during the second night of her epic "Renaissance" tour show on Saturday.
+She once again packed the massive SoFi Stadium filled with concertgoers wearing gleaming silver outfits at the request of Beyoncé, who asked fans to sport the silvery wardrobe for the last month of her spectacular tour.

 The crowd included many entertainers and athletes: Viola Davis, Issa Rae, Tracee Ellis Ross, Gabrielle Union, Dwyane Wade and Kelly Rowland.
-Some returned for a second straight night to witness another dazzling show from the impeccable Beyoncé, who will celebrate her 42nd birthday on Monday - the final night of her three-show stint in Inglewood, California.
-Her previous show Friday night brought out Prince Harry, his wife Meghan Markle, Pedro Pascal, Keke Palmer, Sofia Vergara, Brie Larson, Offset and Kris Jenner.
+Some had returned for a second straight night to witness another dazzling show from the impeccable Beyoncé, who turned 42 on Monday and whose birthday show will be the final night of her three-show stint in Inglewood, California.
+Her previous show Friday night brought out Prince Harry, his wife Meghan Markle, Pedro Pascal, Keke Palmer, Sofía Vergara, Brie Larson, Offset and Kris Jenner.

-As usual, Beyoncé rose to the occasion as many of her BeyHive faithful tried to match her energy during her set lasting two and a half hours.
+As usual, Beyoncé rose to the occasion as many of her BeyHive faithful tried to match her energy during her set lasting 2½ hours.
 Once she appeared onstage, it turned into a dance party served with a heavy dosage of self confidence, women's empowerment and beaming pride.

-For much of the night, most attendees on all levels hardly sat down in their stadium seats in Inglewood, California.
+For much of Saturday night, most attendees on all levels hardly sat down in their stadium seats in Inglewood, California.

 Beyoncé instantly recognized the crowd’s support.
 In return, she expressed her gratitude, calling many in the audience “beautiful faces.”

-She brought out her 11-year-old daughter Blue Ivy Carter to “My Power,” where she earned a rousing applause during her upbeat choreography set alongside her mother and backup dancers.
+She brought out her 11-year-old daughter Blue Ivy Carter for “My Power,” where she received a rousing applause during her upbeat choreography set alongside her mother and backup dancers.
 Blue Ivy also danced down the stage aisle to Kendrick Lamar’s “Alright” before she cranked it up even more for her mother’s massive hit “Black Parade.”

 While Beyoncé pumped her fist into air, Blue Ivy looked over the crowd in amazement and made a heart symbol with her hands in the same fashion as her father, Jay-Z, who is known for holding up his iconic Roc-A-Fella diamond hand sign.